jmagman/flutter-wiki/Values.md

 This manifests in various ways.
 One is that we are feature-driven, not date-driven: we do not plan work based on deadlines.
 We may sometimes host events where we announce new features, but these events will announce features that have become available, rather than the features becoming available in order to be announced.
 This means sometimes a feature we intended to announce will slip and not be announced, but we prefer this to announcing a rushed feature.

 We may sometimes gate features behind flags until we are confident of their quality.

+## 🤣‬ Have fun doing it

+Last, but definitely not least, we want to make sure that our work environment is pleasant for everyone involved.
+Your health and the health of your family and friends is more important than Flutter.
+Our community [is welcoming](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md).
+We don't know everything; all of us can make mistakes.

 # Support